 Backup your hard disk and have it replaced

-Step 1.
-Download, install and launch AOMEI Backupper.
-On the main window, select "Backup" -> "Disk Backup" as shown below.
-To only backup important files, click “File Backup” as instead.
+1. Launch the main interface, select "Backup" -> "Disk Backup" as shown below.
+To backup only important files, click “File Backup” instead.

 2. Click “Add Disk”, then select the disk with SMART hard disk failure imminent and click “OK” to exit.

 • You can configure disk backup settings by clicking "Options", and select compress level, intelligent sector backup, etc.

 • Also, it is highly recommended to schedule backup hard disk via “Schedule”.
 Because you cannot predict the time of hard disk failure.
-You can use daily, weekly, monthly, USB plug in, Event triggers, incremental or differential backup, and more schedule settings.
+You can choose daily, weekly, monthly, incremental or differential backup.
+(Differential backup is supported by Professional edition).

 4. After the process 100% ends, you can restore the disk image to another hard disk and boot from it.

-Just connect another hard disk to the computer, open this backup and restore software, click “Restore” and “Select Image File” to find the image file, tick “Restore the entire disk ”, then select the connected hard disk as destination and click “Start Restore”.
+Just connect the new hard disk to the computer, open this backup and restore software, click “Restore” and “Select Image File” to find the image file, tick “Restore the entire disk ”, then select the connected hard disk as destination and click “Start Restore”.